 For me Žabljak was a place to rest, fill up my backpack with food and get some writing and WiFi time.
 When I came back to Kamp Ivan Do from a coffee-writing-more coffee session at Crno Jezero, a group of Belgium scouts had taken over the big pick-nick table in the middle of the field.

 The minute I arrived, heavy rain with loud thunders just started and forced me to run to the only shelter on the campsite, the big pick-nick table (which had a roof).

 It was interesting to watch the process of packing and preparing of these teenagers.
 Since they were from Vlaanderen, I understood everything they said and I knew where they were going.
-The same route I planned to hike the next day…
+Which turned out to be the same route I planned to hike through Durmitor…

 Durmitor is big and there are many different hiking paths, but only Žabljak is crowded during the summer.
 Tourists from all over the world find their way to this little town which has more restaurants and B&B’s than normal houses.
 Strangely those people were not in the mountains.

 The beautiful dark forest was desolated, but even higher up where you find the wide views over the dry karst landscape, I was still completely on my own… How can this be?